ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 required by the resource access protocol between the Attester and Relying Party.

-However, like in the Passport model, an Attestation Result is still consumed by the Relying Party and so the serialization format of the Attestation Result is still important.
-If the Relying Party is a constrained node whose purpose is to serve a given type resource using a standard resource access protocol, it already needs the parser(s) required by that existing protocol.
-Hence, the ability to let the Relying Party obtain an Attestation Result in the same serialization format allows minimizing the code footprint and attack surface area of the Relying Party, especially if the Relying Party is a constrained node.
+However, like in the Passport model, an Attestation Result is still consumed by the Relying Party.
+Code footprint and attack surface area can be minimized by using a serialization format for which the Relying Party already needs a parser to support the protocol between the Attester and Relying Party, which may be an existing standard or widely deployed resource access protocol Such minimization is especially important if the Relying Party is a constrained node.

 ~~~~
                                +-------------+